-The Namibian Stock Exchange ("NSX") had another good year, considering the economic turmoil Namibia has been facing for 2016 and 2017, the overall comparative value traded was 14 billion during 2016 and dropped with 4% to 13.6 billion during 2017.
+The Namibian Stock Exchange ("NSX") remains cash generative, despite the recession Namibia has been facing since 2016.
+The overall comparative value traded was 13.6 billion during 2017 and dropped with 12% to 11.9 billion during 2018.

 The NSX is a not for profit members' association, but is, as many other exchanges in the region, in the process of demutualisation and intends to self-list.
-It is in a position to do so as it is cash positive and self-funding.
+It is in a position to do so, as it is cash positive and self-funding.

 The NamCode has continued to be widely accepted and implemented in all sectors of the Namibian market.
-All NSX Primary listed companies are required to comply with the NAMCODE on "apply or explain" or King IV on an "apply and explain" basis.
-The NamCode booklet is available on the NSX website free of charge and hard-copies are available for purchase.
+All NSX Primary listed companies are required to comply with the NamCode on "apply or explain" or King IV on an "apply and explain" basis.
+The NamCode booklet is available on the NSX website free of charge and hard-copies are available for purchase at the NSX.

 This enhancement of the governance landscape has continued to position Namibia on the African investment scene and resulted in the deepening of the Namibian capital markets as it opens our market to a larger international investing pool.
 The International Finance Corporation's issuance in Namibia as only the third African market shows the interest and trust in our markets and economy.
+This makes us more attractive to international investors.
 Many more steps are required to truly open our markets, not least of which are the formalisation of our bond market and setting up a Central Securities Depository (CSD) for the trading in electronic scrip.

 The NSX has, from its reserves, funded the project to launch a Central Securities Depository in the Namibian market in partnership with the Bank of Namibia.
-Formalisation of the bond market and the eventual launch of derivatives are expected to follow the CSD launch.
+Formalisation of the bond market is expected to occur during 2019, once the license application submitted to NAMFISA has been approved.
+The eventual launch of derivatives is expected to follow the CSD launch as soon as FIM BILL is enacted.
 We hope by developing the market in these projects, more Namibian companies will open their shareholder base and come to market by listing.
 As in most African markets, ours is plagued by small size and illiquidity and can only change by having more choice and depth.
 However, the exchange cannot force anyone to list their company and if they perceive uncertainty in the regulatory space, listing is a difficult step to take.
 It is therefore of the utmost importance to have clear guidelines on any requirements for Namibianisation, Black Economic Empowerment / New Equitable Economic Empowerment Framework and localisation.
 The NSX is confident it can play a meaningful role in these areas if the rules of the game are clear and consistent.
 The NSX has maintained world class regulation of listed companies and shall continue to do so, as dilution of these requirements may lead to lower levels of investment due to institutional investors not being allowed to participate in the market.